qiyuw/WSPAlign.InferEval/README.md

 Construction of `Evaluation` dataset can be found at [word_align](https://github.com/nttcslab-nlp/word_align).

 Go `evaluate/` for evaluation.
 Run `download_dataset.sh` to download all the above datasets.

 Then download `aer.py` from [lilt/alignment-scripts](https://github.com/lilt/alignment-scripts/tree/master) by `wget https://raw.githubusercontent.com/lilt/alignment-scripts/master/scripts/aer.py`.

-Noted that we made minor modification on `aer.py`, so we provided a modified version that is ready to use in this repository, while the copyright for this script still belongs to [lilt/alignment-scripts](https://github.com/lilt/alignment-scripts/tree/master).
+Noted that we made minor modification on `aer.py` to avoid excutation errors, so we provided a modified version that is ready to use in this repository (try `diff aer1.py aer2.py` to see the difference), while the copyright for this script still belongs to [lilt/alignment-scripts](https://github.com/lilt/alignment-scripts/tree/master).

 ## Evaluation for WSPAlign Model.
 The project also provides the evaluation script for pretrained and finetuned WSPAlign models, for details of the pre-training and fine-tuning of WSPAlign, please refer to [WSPAlign project](https://github.com/qiyuw/WSPAlign).